lsbravo/Keyword-Replacement_ArcPro_To_Word/README.md

 ![Result](https://github.com/lsbravo/Keyword-Replacement_ArcPro_To_Word/assets/121823541/63dfaf35-81f2-483a-bcd4-74ca1c1e4cb5)

+# Before Getting Started

+Because the script interacts with Word Docs, you'll need the docx module.
+If you haven't already, you can open a Jupyter Notbook and import the module before getting started.

 # How To Add It To A Custom Toolbox

 In the Catalog panel, right click Toolboxes, add a new one, and rename it.